rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 > Scroll down to the next set of parameters of interest.

 **Rho Sampling** is the probability of sampling a lineage at a given time.
-In macroevolution this is usually associated with the extant sampling probability at t = 0.
-In our case study, we have no sampling beyond the period of interest, i.e., the youngest sample included in our dataset is from the Triassic and is therefore {% eqinline \psi %}-sampled.
+In macroevolution this is usually associated with the extant sampling probability at t = 0 (the present).
+In our case study, we have no sampling beyond the period of interest, i.e., the youngest sample included in our dataset is from the Triassic period and is therefore {% eqinline \psi %}-sampled.
 There are many amniotes that persisted beyond this interval until the present but these are not included in our dataset.
-This means we have no rho-sampled taxa and it makes sense to leave Rho = 0.0.
+This means we have no rho-sampled taxa and it makes sense to leave **Rho = 0.0**.

-The next parameter of note is the **Removal Prob** - this is the probability that a lineage is removed from the population upon sampling and it makes more sense in an epidemiological context.
-We need to change this to 0.0.
+The next parameter of note is **Removal Prob** - this is the probability that a lineage is removed from the population upon sampling (through a {% eqinline \psi %}-sampling event) and it makes more sense in an epidemiological context.
+In macroevolution a removal after sampling implies that a species went extinct after a fossilization event.
+Since we are convinced this is not the case we need to change the removal probability to 0.0.

-> Select the value listed next to ALL and below **Epoch 1** for **Removal Prob** and change it to 0.0.
+> Select the value listed next to **ALL** and below **Epoch 1** for **Removal Prob** and change it to **0.0**.

+Note that we are not estimating the removal probability!

 <figure>
 	<a id="fig:15"></a>